rosestrobelwpi/a3-rosestrobelwpi/README.md

 ---
 *Technical*

-I received a 100 in all 4 categories on lighthouse for the login, but I recieved all 100's for the to-do page except for accessibility.
-It is saying that because input.checkbox does not have a label, it cannot rate it a 100, which I don't understand because I put a label on the checkboxes in my main.js code.
+I received a 100 in all 4 categories on lighthouse for the login.
+I also implemented github's OAuth in my login screen

 *Design/UX*